ValentinGot/custominputfile/README.md

 ### Creating a $.custominputfile

-To create a basic $.custominputfile, write the code below:
+To create a basic $.custominputfile, use the code below:

 ```javascript
 $('input[type=file]').custominputfile();